RonSheely/lcapy-gui/NOTES.md

 4. Create an SVG file by importing make from makesvg and calling it with the component type.

-5. Add the new SVG file to git
+5. Add the new SVG file in lcapygui/data/svg/ to git

 6. Install lcapy-gui (to copy new SVG file to correct location)